 - Provide the names and email addresses of two or three professional references, who know you well and who have agreed to write a recommendation letter (recommendation letters received by November, 22 will receive full consideration).
 We will instruct them where to upload their recommendations.
 You will receive a confirmation once your referees upload their letters.

-The application portal will be opened begining of August, deadline for applications is November 15th
+The application portal will be opened beginning of August, deadline for applications is November 15th

 - Applications are evaluated by our Selection Committee.